 “Worked you up, have I?”
 Cole laughs softly, caressing the base of Orien’s spine.
 “Suppose that’s fair.
 I’m very good with my hands, after all.”

 “You are, yes,” Orien mumbles as his legs instinctively inch apart.
 “And so humble.”

 Cole’s fingers move faster than Orien’s heavy thoughts, pulling a gasp from Orien as those fingers dip between his thighs.
 He’s used to being in control, but when Cole touches him like this, when he speaks in that soft, commanding voice, Orien feels a bit powerless and he likes it; likes that the human he lives to protect can take care of him, too.
-And Cole is good with his hands, his fingers dexterous from scrawling notes with bone quills all day.
+And Cole is good with his hands, his palms always warm and his fingers dexterous from scrawling notes with bone quills all day.